andreamartz/portfolio-202001/README.md

 Get to know Andrea and see her portfolio of work at https://andreamartz.github.io

-This webpage was built entirely by Andrea using no frameworks, just vanilla CSS3 and Javascript.
+This webpage was built entirely by Andrea using mostly vanilla CSS3 and Javascript.
+The slider images and nav bar, though, do involve some Bootstrap.

 ## Acknowledgements